Review | ‘Ratched’ is a mighty strong dose of Ryan Murphy, with sometimes sluggish side-effects

-“Ratched” is garish and gorgeous all at the same time; horrific and occasionally poetic; glamorous to an almost laughable degree; thrilling for a while and then puzzingly dull for stretches, only to become interesting all over again.
+“Ratched” is garish and gorgeous all at the same time; horrific and occasionally poetic; glamorous to an almost laughable degree; thrilling for a while and then puzzlingly dull for stretches, only to become interesting all over again.
 The show is a fine and flawed example of who Murphy is and what he makes.
 You can’t help but be lured in by it.

 Behind her steely-eyed menace, the story of Nurse Mildred Ratched (yes, the very one from Ken Kesey’s novel “One Flew Over the Cuckoo’s Nest” and the classic film adaptation, played here with calm and collected determination by Sarah Paulson) is presented as a kind of feminist dawning.
 Nurse Ratched is someone trying to overcome her own damage and demons and, in her demented way, she wants to make the world kinder and more just, through the most painful and manipulative sort of caring.